Language Features

 Find slot references: Right-click on the slot tag and select “Go to References”, or enable the “Code Lens” feature;

-Find component references: Right-click on the embedded language tag and select “Go to references”, or enable the “Code Lens” feature;
+Find component references: Right-click on the embedded language tag and select “Go to References”, or enable the “Code Lens” feature;